-- A. Senior Vice Chancellor, Academic Affairs - B. Senior Vice Chancellor, Student Services and Administration - C. Senior Vice Chancellor, Finance and Business Affairs - D. University Registrar - E. Deans of various schools within the university public, requests for disclosure to third parties, and requests for access by the student shall be directed to the appropriate records official.
+- A. Senior Vice Chancellor, Academic Affairs - B. Senior Vice Chancellor, Student Services and Administration - and Administration - C. Senior Vice Chancellor, Finance and Business Affairs - D. University Registrar - E. Deans of various schools within the university

+These officials shall hereinafter be referred to as "records officials."
+Each official is responsible for maintaining a listing of student records within such records official's area of responsibility, which listing shall indicate the location and general content of the records.
+Any student request concerning his or her records or files, including requests that information not be disclosed to the public, requests for disclosure to third parties, and requests for access by the student shall be directed to the appropriate records official.
 Forms for all such requests may be obtained from these officials.
 The appropriate records official will also attempt to resolve any challenges to the records at an informal hearing with the student and, if an agreeable solution is not reached, the records official will refer the student and his or her challenge to the University Hearing Officer, who shall set a hearing within 10 days thereafter for final decision.